Kecksbox/TransformerVIS/README.md

-# Die ofizelle Implementation von Transformer neural networks for the visual analysis of spatiotemporal ensembles
+# Transformer neural networks for the visual analysis of spatiotemporal ensembles - official implementation
 ![alt text]()

 ## Requirements